 There's just no way around it.
 You need to know what the most important grammar rules are and how they work.

 The good news is, certain grammar rules are far more common than others when it comes to the SAT.
-For example, Subject/Verb Agreement is the #1 grammar rule on the test, and about 6 times more common than Adjective vs Adverb.
+For example, punctuation is the #1 grammar rule on the test, and almost 6 times more common than modifiers!

 And overall, there aren't THAT many grammar rules that you need to master.
 In this sense, it's a bit easier than SAT Math, where there are over a dozen unique skills you need to do well.